What is VEGF

 • Managing VEGF levels through targeted treatments is an important strategy for addressing these conditions and preventing vision loss.

-• Anti-VEGF medicine blocks VEGF, slowing the growth of blood vessels in the eye.
+• Anti-VEGF injection medicine blocks VEGF, slowing the growth of blood vessels in the eye.

 • This slows or stops damage from the abnormal blood vessels and slows down vision loss.
 Sometimes it can even improve vision.

-• The effects of VEGF may be summarized as:
+• The effects of anti VEGF injection may be summarized as:

 • Increased permeability of existing blood vessels, causing them to leak.